 One of my first concerns was what food we could buy, and where.
 Back in the US, I was used to services like Chewy and PetCareRx, and our dogs were eating Gentle Giants.

-I knew that brand wasn't available in Europe and that services like Chewy don't exist here, so I had to do some research before we left.
+I knew that brand wasn’t available in Europe and that services like Chewy don’t exist here, so I had to do some research before we left.
 My goal was to find a high-quality brand available in both countries to make the transition easier.
 This led us to Taste of the Wild, which we knew was reputable and widely available in Spain.
-At the same time, I identified the major Spanish pet retailers, like the physical supermarkets Kiwoko and Tiendanimal (similar to PetCo or PetSmart) and the online store Zooplus (which is a great Chewy alternative).
+At the same time, I identified the major Spanish pet retailers, like the physical supermarkets Kiwoko and Tiendanimal (similar to PetCo or PetSmart) and the online store Zooplus (a great Chewy alternative).

-Since then, we've actually made another change to True Origins Wild, which is an excellent, high-quality line offered by one of the major Spanish chains and has an almost identical nutritional panel.
+Since then, we’ve made another change to True Origins Wild, which is an excellent, high-quality line offered by one of the major Spanish chains and has an almost identical nutritional panel.

 The European Quality Factor